 If the pool heater is to be installed indoors or in an outdoor shed or partial enclosure, be sure to properly vent the pool heater to the outdoors.
 Although this is completely explained in the owner’s manual, this can be tricky for the layman to do properly.

-I would advise consulting a qualified HVAC company to properly vent a pool heater being installed indoors.
-Indoor heaters should also have a qualified gas contractor connect the gas supply line, as mistakes in this area can be explosive!
+Consult a qualified HVAC company to properly vent a pool heater being installed indoors.
+Indoor heaters should also have a qualified gas contractor connect the gas supply line, and a permit should be pulled, as mistakes in indoor heater installation can be deadly!